 Nearly 20% percent scanned a QR code while at work, while 12.6% percent did so outside or on public transit, and 7.6% percent did so while in a restaurant.

 In the past decade, QR codes have not been widely adopted in the U.S.

-Let’s look back at how the region transitions to QR code technology from 2011 to the present.
+Let’s look back at how the region transitioned to QR code technology from 2011 to the present.

-The study found that in June 2011, 14 million mobile users in the U.S., representing 6.2 percent of the total mobile audience, scanned a QR code on their mobile device.
+The study found that in June 2011, 14 million mobile users in the U.S., representing 6.2 percent of the total mobile audience, scanned a QR code on their mobile devices.

 Source: BBC News

 Moreover, a Comscore study found that a mobile user that scanned a QR code during the month was more likely to be male (60.5 percent of code scanning audience), skew toward ages 18–34 (53.4 percent), and have a household income of $100k or above (36.1 percent).

 The study also analyzed the source and location of QR code scanning.

 It found that users are most likely to scan codes found in newspapers/magazines and on product packaging and do so while at home or in a store.

 Total smart product activations grew 63%, and interactions increased 81% from 2018–2020, while the growth in the number of interactions per active object grew by 48%.